-Green onions are an easy way to add taste and texture to just about any savory dish.
-A lot of recipes call for them as a garnish, but green onions are so much more than just an afterthought.
+Green onions are an easy way to add taste and texture to just about any savory dish, and they're packed with vitamin K, vitamin A, and Vitamin C. Often a recipe calls for them as a garnish, but green onions are so much more than just an afterthought.
 To know how to best use green onions, you have to know how to buy good ones, how to store them and how to cut green onions for any dish.
 Once you have all the green onion knowledge, you're on your way to adding the perfect pop of flavor to your meal.

 How to buy and store green onions